BigJuan12/The-Chase-data-analysis/README.md

 The table shows how the model trades off individual strength against team size.
 A team with one relatively strong player (average cash builder of 6,000) is predicted to set a moderate target of 16.66.
 In contrast, a team with two very weak players (average cash builder of 1,000) is predicted to set a much lower target of 13.79, suggesting that the model views “two very poor contestants” as worse than “one good one.”
 Meanwhile, a team of four weak players (average cash builder of 2,000) is predicted to set the highest target (18.27), indicating that the model sometimes places more weight on the number of contestants reaching the Final Chase than on their individual cash builder performance.
 This highlights both the importance of team size in the model and some unintuitive behavior likely driven by noise in the data and the flexibility of the random forest.

+After comparing both the linear model and random forest model, it was clear that the linear model both performed better and was more interpretable.

-## Predicting the probability of catching target
+## Predicting the probability of the chaser catching target

 The chasers often like to pick favourites before trying to catch the team.
 Typically, a target of around 19 puts the team in what is called the fun-zone, where both the chaser and the team have similar chances of winning.
 As I noted in the overview, when the chaser gets a question incorrect, the team are able to push the chaser back one step if they can correctly answer the question.
 Pushbacks are a vital part of winning the final chase and often decide games.